HeydenLabASU/CHM501-AI-Protein-Structure-Prediction/Exercise-1.md

 Questions to consider as you are going through the webservers:

-1. How fast is the webserver at returning a result?
+1. How fast is the webserver at returning a result? (if one of them takes longer than 24 hours, you can ignore it)
 2. In entering the sequence, is it obvious if the method can predict protein complexes?
 3. Do the output structures look similar to one another?
 4. How would you save the output structure to your own computer for further analysis?

 Be warned, some of these webservers are relatively slow, so keep the tab open in the background as you work through the list.
 *Save the structure files to your own computer!
-We'll analyze the output later!*
+You'll need to analyze them later!*

 ## Running AlphaFold2 Yourself!